remigastaldi/PAMela/README.md

 user’s encrypted containers.

 • Each user have his own container in his home.
-• When a user logs on, it's open his container (decrypt).
+• When a user logs on, it open his container (decrypt).
 When the user logs out, his container is closed.

 ## Usage: